combialgo/combialgo.github.io/README.md

 2024 Summer School on Combinatorics and Algorithms
 ====================

-The 2024Summer School on Combinatorics and Algorithms is
+The 2024 Summer School on Combinatorics and Algorithms is a venue for students and early-career researchers to learn selected topics in theoretical computer science and discrete mathematics.

 연사 및 프로그램 소개
 ---------------------